Mechanical and Aerospace Engineering (MAE)

 MAE 156A.
 Fundamental Principles of Mechanical Design I (4)

 Fundamental principles of mechanical design and the design process.
 Application of engineering science to the design and analysis of mechanical components.
 Initiation of team design projects that culminate in MAE 156B with a working prototype designed for a real engineering application.
 Professional ethics discussed.
-Course material fee may apply.
-Prerequisites: grades of C– or better in MAE 3, MAE 130C, MAE 131A, MAE 160, or MAE 131B, and MAE 170 or consent of instructor.
+Program or material fee may apply.
+Prerequisites: grades of C– or better in MAE 3, MAE 130B, MAE 131A, MAE 143B, MAE 150, and MAE 170 or consent of instructor.

 MAE 156B.
 Fundamental Principles of Mechanical Design II (4)